examplr/examplr-terraform/README.md

 ## Status / Versions

+v0.0.4 - 2023-01-16
+- Updated to use terraform registry best practice vpn module
+- Added support for passing in a policy that gets attached to the ecs task in to terraform-aws-ecs-service-fargate
+- Added an example policies/ecs/helloworld.json.tftpl to show how to create/attach a policy to the task.

 v0.0.3 - 2023-01-12
 - I realized the module layout I had constructed created dependencies that were hard for TF to evaluate causing plans to modify/destroy/create WAY more than was necessary.
 I restructured the modules to flatten the dependencies which